OmNagvekar/Information_Retrieval_RAG/README.md

-# Information Retrieval RAG For Data Extraction from Reserach Papers
+# Information Retrieval RAG For Data Extraction from Research Papers

 This project is a **Retrieval-Augmented Generation (RAG)** system designed to extract scientific and technical information from research papers.
 The system is built to handle large-scale document processing, embedding-based retrieval, and context-aware responses, leveraging **LangChain**, **FAISS**, and **LLMs** for robust data extraction and conversational AI.